AllureOfTheStars/Allure/README.md

 ---------------------

 The [Makefile](Makefile) contains many sample test commands.
-All commands that use the screensaver game modes (AI vs. AI) or the dumb `stdout` frontend are gathered in `make test`.
+Many tests that use the screensaver game modes (AI vs. AI) and the dumb `stdout` frontend are gathered in `make test`.
 Of these, travis runs `test-travis-*` on each push to the repo.
-Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly frontend.
+Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly gtk frontend.

 Run `Allure --help` to see a brief description of all debug options.
 Of these, `--sniffIn` and `--sniffOut` are very useful (though verbose